arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 **![Figure 2.
 MKR Vidor FPGA pinout](assets/MKR_Vidor_Pinout_fpga.png)**

-Check the official Arduino® documentation to see the full pinout document and the schematics of the product.
+Check the official Arduino documentation to see the full pinout document and the schematics of the product.

 <div style="page-break-after: always;"></div>